elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture04_GPIO_and_C_intro.md

 The linker's main job is to arrange the code in memory, and turn all *symbols* (such as the call to a function called `function`) into actual memory addresses.

-If you have run all of these commands on your host computer, with the appropriate gcc toolchain, the output will be an executable file that will run on your operating system (although it won't actually *do* anything visible).
+If you had run all of these commands on your host computer, with the appropriate gcc toolchain, the output would be an executable file that would run on your operating system (although it won't actually *do* anything visible).

 If you are cross-compiling for another machine (like the MD307) and have used the appropriate gcc toolchain, this last linking stage will not quite work.
 You will also have to supply some flags to inform the compiler that it should not expect to find a *runtime* library (which we will talk about later), and you would need to supply a *linker script* that tells the linker in what part of memory to place the functions and variables and where to start running the code.